 The upper end of the falls - our campsite on the distant shore

 Track & Tower Trail parking lot to our campsite on the Madawaska River

 Cedar trees along the north shore of Cache Lake

 Once we left the hiking trail it was easy going through the marsh and out to Cache Lake.
 We crossed the upper end of Cache Lake and made our way to the canoe route portage.
 This 360m trail leads from Cache Lake to the Madawaska River and it was sort of odd to see a portage sign in these conditions – everything is frozen!
 The plan was simple: follow this trail most of the way to the Madawaska River, then move off the trail and away from the shore in order to comply with Algonquin’s winter camping regulations.
 About halfway down the portage we came across something odd – it was probably man made, but obviously no one was here.
 It seemed to be a snow cave of sorts, perhaps built by some winter campers.
-I was fascinated by it but it freaked out Angela and Ty, as they were convinced something was living in there.
+I was fascinated by it but it freaked Ty, as he was convinced something was living in there.
 The snow was very deep on the portage, in some cases up to our thighs and became difficult to travel through.
 We pushed on despite the deep snow, eventually reaching the river.
 We found a place to break off the trail and search for a suitable area to make camp.
 With no leaves blocking the view it wasn’t long before we managed to find a perfect spot to make camp.
 We wondered if it was perhaps an old trail (old portage landing?) or unofficial trail because the trees down by the river were obviously cleared – and it worked perfectly for our needs.